Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

 Before attending the Intelligent App Development Workshop, please ensure you have the following prerequisites in place:

-1. **Basic programming knowledge**: Familiarity with at least one programming language (e.g., Python, JavaScript, Java, or C#) and basic understanding of software development concepts.
 1. **Azure account**: A Microsoft Azure account with an active subscription.
 If you don't have one, sign up for a [free trial](https://azure.microsoft.com/en-us/free/).
 1. **Azure subscription with access enabled for the Azure OpenAI Service** - For more details, see the [Azure OpenAI Service documentation on how to get access](https://learn.microsoft.com/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai).
 1. **Azure OpenAI resource** - For this workshop, you'll need to deploy at least one model such as GPT 4.
 See the Azure OpenAI Service documentation for more details on [deploying models](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) and [model availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models).
-1. **Development environment**: A computer with your preferred development environment installed, such as Visual Studio Code, PyCharm, or another IDE that supports the programming language you'll be using in the workshop.
+1. **Development environment**: Either `Gihub CodeSpaces` or A computer with your preferred development environment installed, such as Visual Studio Code or another IDE that supports the programming language you'll be using in the workshop.
+If using `Github CodeSpaces` all prerequisites will be pre-installed.
+If using your local computer, the following pre-requisites are needed:
-1. **Git**: Familiarity with Git and GitHub for version control.
-Ensure you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your computer.
+    1. **Git**: Ensure you have [Git](https://git-scm.com/downloads) installed on your computer.
     1. **Azure CLI**: Install the [Azure Command-Line Interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to interact with Azure services and manage resources from the command line.
-1. **.NET CLI**: .NET CLI is included when you install [.NET SDK](https://dotnet.microsoft.com/en-us/download)
+    1. **.NET SDK**: install [.NET SDK](https://dotnet.microsoft.com/en-us/download) to build and run .NET projects.
     1. **Docker**: Install [Docker Desktop](https://www.docker.com/products/docker-desktop) to build and run containerized applications.
+    1. **Node.Js**: Install [Node.Js](https://nodejs.org/en/download/package-manager) to build and run web application.
+    1. **Azure Development CLI**: Install [azd](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) to be able to provision and deploy application to Azure.
+    1. **bash/shell terminal**: the lessons assume bash/shell script syntax.
+If using Windows, either you can either using Git Bash (included when you install Git) or installing [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Initial Setup